luccahuguet/yazelix/zellij/README.md

-# Yazelix v3: Helix with a File Tree!
+# Yazelix v4: A true sidebar opens files in a helix buffer!

 ### Overview
-Yazelix v3 integrates yazi, zellij and helix, hence the name, get it?
+Yazelix integrates yazi, zellij and helix, hence the name, get it?

 - Zellij orchestrates everything, with yazi as a sidebar and helix as the editor
 - You can open and close the sidebar by switching zellij layouts (press `alt ]` and `alt [`)
+  - Or if you only got one pane open, make it fullscreen (`ctrl p + f` or `alt f` )
 - Every keybinding from zellij that conflicts with helix is remapped (see them at the bottom)
-- Helix is called when you hit enter on a file in the "sidebar", opening as a new pane in zellij
+- Helix is called when you hit enter on a file in the "sidebar"
-  - If helix is called like that, that pane will be closed as well when you quit helix
-  - Note: I recommend running zellij from your shell (`nu -c "zellij -l welcome"` for nushell).
-This way you can load your enviroment variables like EDITOR and HELIX_RUNTIME
+  - If helix is already open, in a pane next to the sidebar, it will open in a new buffer on that pane (magic)
-- This project holds my config files for zellij and yazi, almost like a plugin or something, but it's just a glorified config!
+- This project holds my config files for zellij and yazi, almost like a plugin or something
+- But it's just some config files with a bit of shell scripting!

 <br>